 On American Stock Transfer & Trust Company's website, amstock.com, under the heading Shareholder Services transfer instructions, you will find instructions and forms to transfer ownership of stock certificates or change your name.

 We offer two ways to access investor documents.
 To receive annual reports, proxy statements or financial news electronically, visit our e-mail alerts page.
 Electronic copies are also available for download on the SEC Filings page of our Investor site.
-You may also request a hard copy sent to you by mail through the e-mail request area.

 If you cannot find the information on our website, you can e-mail us through this website or write to us at: Investor Relations Cracker Barrel Old Country Store, Inc. P.O.
 Box 787 Lebanon, TN 37087-0787 Phone: 615-444-5533